 Great Slave Lake and the Mackenzie Region

-• Mackenzie River: The 4,241km river system from Great Slave Lake to the Beaufort Sea passes through Fort Simpson, Wrigley, Fort Providence, and the Mackenzie Delta communities; the Deh Cho Trail (the highway system paralleling the Mackenzie from Yellowknife to the Alberta border) provides road access to the river communities; the Mackenzie River Journey (paddling the river’s length) is one of Canada’s most ambitious wilderness experiences
+- Mackenzie River: The 4,241km river system from Great Slave Lake to the Beaufort Sea passes through Fort Simpson, Wrigley, Fort Providence, and the Mackenzie Delta communities; the Mackenzie Highway (NWT Highway 1, the spine of the Deh Cho Trail touring route) runs alongside the river from the Alberta border to Wrigley, providing road access to the southern river communities; the Mackenzie River Journey (paddling the river’s length) is one of Canada’s most ambitious wilderness experiences

-• Dempster Highway: The gravel highway from Dawson City, Yukon to Inuvik, NWT (736km) crosses the continental divide and the Richardson Mountains before descending to the Mackenzie Delta; the Inuvik to Tuktoyaktuk Highway (140km, opened 2017 as Canada’s first all-season road to the Arctic Ocean) extends the system to Tuktoyaktuk on the Beaufort Sea — Canada’s only road to the Arctic Ocean
+- Dempster Highway: The gravel highway from Dawson City, Yukon to Inuvik, NWT (736km) crosses the continental divide and the Richardson Mountains before descending to the Mackenzie Delta; the Inuvik to Tuktoyaktuk Highway (138km, opened 2017 as Canada’s first all-season road to the Arctic Ocean) extends the system to Tuktoyaktuk on the Beaufort Sea — Canada’s only road to the Arctic Ocean